Pallid harrier

 The pallid harrier (Circus macrourus) is a species of harrier, a bird of prey in the family Accipitridae.
 It breeds in southern parts of eastern Europe and central Asia and Iran and winters mainly in India and southeast Asia.
 It is a rare but increasing vagrant to Great Britain and western Europe.
-In 2017 a pair of pallid harriers nested in a barley field in the Netherlands; they raised four chicks, the first recording breeding of the species in the country.
+In 2017 a pair of pallid harriers nested in a barley field in the Netherlands; they raised four chicks, the first recorded breeding of the species in the country.
 In 2019, a pair bred in Spain for the first time.

 This medium-sized raptor breeds on open plains, bogs and heathland.
 In winter it is a bird of open country.